ATTPC/analysis-docs/config.rst

 The Config File
 ===============

-Many parts of the :mod:`pytpc` code are configured using settings from an external config file that is read at the beginning of the fitting or simulation process.
-All of the scripts for fitting and simulation that are provided with the :mod:`pytpc` package share the same config file, making it simple to keep the simulations and the experimental data in sync.
+Many parts of the `pytpc` code are configured using settings from an external config file that is read at the beginning of the fitting or simulation process.
+All of the scripts for fitting and simulation that are provided with them`pytpc` package share the same config file, making it simple to keep the simulations and the experimental data in sync.

 The config file is formatted as YAML_, a lightweight data serialization language.
 This